Depression and Mood Dysregulation Disorder in Children and Adolescents

 • Sometimes questionnaires about symptoms

 To diagnose depression, doctors rely on several sources of information, including an interview with the child or adolescent and information from parents and teachers.
-Sometimes doctors use structured questionnaires Diagnosis to help distinguish depression from a normal reaction to an unhappy situation.
+Sometimes doctors use structured questionnaires to help distinguish depression from a normal reaction to an unhappy situation.

 Doctors diagnose a depressive disorder when children or adolescents have one or both of the following: